On monohedral tilings of a regular polygon

-Note that as $g_{21}$ is a rotation around $o$, either all $q_{ij}$s are interior points of some edges of $P$, or all are vertices.
-We consider only the case that all the $q_{ij}$ are interior points, as in the other case a similar argument proves the assertion.
+Note that as $g_{21}$ is a rotation around $o$, either all the $q_{ij}$ are interior points of some edges of $P$, or all are vertices.
+Furthermore, $l(S_1)=l(S_2) > l(S_3)$, and $l(C_{13}^q)=l(C_{23}^q)$ are positive integers, and if the $q_{ij}$ are vertices of $P$, then $l(S_3) \geq 2$.
+We prove the assertion under the assumption that all the $q_{ij}$ are interior points of some edges of $P$, as in the opposite case a slight modification of our argument can be applied.